jisc-services/Public-Documentation/PublicationsRouter/api/v2/Packaging.md

         },
     }

-If you are retrieving packaged content via the native API, you will obtain the URL for the package from the notification JSON in the **links** section, for example:
+If you are retrieving packaged content via the PubRouter API, you will obtain the URL for the package from the notification JSON in the **links** section, for example:

     "links" : [